A job appointment letter is a legal document that a candidate receives once they have gone through a job interview and got selected.

 Dear (Name),

-You are expected to report to your duties as from 24th October 2018.
-Your contract is based on a period of two years after which we may renew it based on your performance and mutual agreement.
+You are expected to report to your duties as of October 24th, 20XX.
+Your contract is based on a period of two years, after which we may renew it based on your performance and mutual agreement.

 You will report to your immediate supervisor on the said date.
-You are required to comply with the company’s rules and regulations at all given times and should always act in a manner that protects the company’s interest.
+You are required to comply with the company’s rules and regulations at all times and should always act in a manner that protects the company’s interests.

-You are entitled to a monthly compensation amounting to {Amount} which will be subject to all statutory and company deductions with regards to the law.
+You are entitled to a monthly compensation amounting to {Amount}, which will be subject to all statutory and company deductions with regard to the law.

-Your working hours shall be from 9 a.m to 6 p.m (Monday-Friday).
-However, you may also be required to avail yourself outside these stipulated hours if the need arises.
+Your working hours shall be from 9 a.m. to 6 p.m.
+(Monday–Friday).
+However, you may also be required to avail yourself outside of these stipulated hours if the need arises.

 7.1 Vacation